potoshk/potos-docs/docs/dev_guide/connect_guide.md

-# Guide to POTOS Network
+# Guide to connect POTOS Network

 ## Apply for POTOS "Balance"